Jim Jordan requests communications between Biden administration, social media companies

 The attorneys general of Louisiana and Missouri filed a lawsuit against President Biden and other administration officials in May for “allegedly working” with social media companies — including Meta, Twitter and Youtube — to censor and suppress free speech on topics such as COVID-19 and election integrity.

-Last month, Landry released a thread of emails from April 2021 between White House employees and Facebook discussing a video posted by Fox News’s Tucker Carlson which, according to Landry, criticized the COVID-19 vaccine.
-In the communications, then-White House Coronavirus Response Coordinator Andy Slavitt asked about Carlson’s video, and White House Director of Digital Strategy Rob Flaherty questioned why it did not violate the platform’s regulations.
+Last month, Landry released a thread of emails from April 2021 between White House employees and Facebook discussing a video posted by Fox News’s Tucker Carlson that, according to Landry, criticized the COVID-19 vaccine.
+In the communications, then-White House coronavirus response coordinator Andy Slavitt asked about Carlson’s video, and White House director of digital strategy Rob Flaherty questioned why it did not violate the platform’s regulations.

 Jordan is now requesting that the Justice Department produce the documents it has provided in the Missouri and Louisiana litigation.